-The following tips, courtesy of the South Carolina Highway Patrol, could keep you safe.
+The following tips are courtesy of the South Carolina Highway Patrol.

 - Decrease your speed and leave yourself plenty of room to stop.
 You should allow at least three times more space than usual between you and the car in front of you.

 - Brake gently to avoid skidding.
 If your wheels start to lock up, ease off the brake.

 - Turn on your lights to increase your visibility to other motorists.

 - Keep your lights and windshield clean.